takatoh/acm/README.md

     > acm init

 The database file is saved as "ENV['ACMDB']" or "ENV['HOME']/.accounts", in YAML.
-Set location of database file to environment variable 'ACMDB', if you want.
+Set location of database file to environment variable 'ACMDB', if you need.

 Add account: